brooksdubois/LLMTelephone/README.md

 Then, we take the expanded email, and we fire it back asking the LLM "Summarize this email in a sentence".

+Rinse, and repeat until all chaos ensues!

-Rinse, and repeat.
-The result is hysterical!
-I've included a few examples in the Kotlin notebook.
+The result is hysterical...
+I've included an example in the provided Kotlin notebook.